Fungi imperfecti: Problems in taxonomic classification

 Although Fungi imperfecti/Deuteromycota is no longer formally accepted as a taxon, many of the fungi it included have yet to find a place in modern fungal classification.
 This is because most fungi are classified based on characteristics of the fruiting bodies and spores produced during sexual reproduction, and members of the Deuteromycota have been observed to reproduce only asexually or produce no spores.

-Mycologists are unique among those who study extant organisms in using a dual system of nomenclature.
-Dual naming was permitted by Article 59 of the International Code of Botanical Nomenclature (which governs the naming of plants and fungi); however, this was abolished in the 2011 update of the Code.
+Mycologists formerly used a unique dual system of nomenclature in classifying fungi, which was permitted by Article 59 of the International Code of Botanical Nomenclature (the rules governing the naming of plants and fungi).
+However, the system of dual nomenclature for fungi was abolished in the 2011 update of the Code.